rhshi/TensorLinearSystem/README.md

 * InvertedIndices
 * Printf
 * JLD2
+* Symbolics (if wanting to analyze some of these matrices symbolically)

 The main script is `testScript.jl`.
 Just run `julia testScript.jl` and you'll receive three input prompts: the first one will be to enter the file name, e.g., if you type in "results" the experiment will be saved to a file called `results/results.jld2`.
 The next prompt will be to enter the $n$ we want to start at and the last will be to enter the n we want to end at, i.e., if you type in "2" and then "10" the experiment will run for $n=2,...,10$.
 We test all $r$ from $n+2$ to $\binom{n+2}{2}$, but as soon as the number of equations becomes less than the number of variables we break the loop and increase n.
 This is just for performance reasons.